-The S&P 500 index has lost 0.45% since last Wednesday’s open.
-In the same period of time our five long and five short stock picks have lost just 0.04%.
-Stock picks were relatively slightly stronger than the broad stock market last week.
-Our long stock picks have lost 0.23% and short stock picks have resulted in a gain of 0.16%.
-The overall results remain relatively better than the S&P 500 index over last months.
+The S&P 500 has gained 0.91% between December 23 open and December 29 close.
+In the same period of time our five long and five short stock picks have lost 0.07%.
+Stock picks were relatively weaker than the broad stock market last week.
+Our long stock picks have lost 0.30% and short stock picks have resulted in a gain of 0.16%.

 If stocks were in a prolonged downtrend, being able to profit anyway, would be extremely valuable.
 Of course, it’s not the point of our Stock Pick Updates to forecast where the general stock market is likely to move, but rather to provide you with stocks that are likely to generate profits regardless of what the S&P does.